-Matt Gilks arrived at Bloomfield Road in the summer of 2008 following his release by Norwich City.
+The Seasiders' longest-serving player, Gilks arrived at Bloomfield Road from Norwich City in the summer of 2008.

 Displacing Rachubka was initially a hard task - he joined Shrewsbury in search of first-team football on loan in November 2008 - but he enjoyed greater success when Ian Holloway arrived as manager.

 Since then the 31-year-old has gone from strength to strength between the sticks and played a big part in the club's promotion to the Premier League, although he missed a number of months in the top-flight due to a broken knee-cap.

 Gilks has now been back to his best form for the past two seasons and he made a total of 48 appearances for The Seasiders in the last campaign.